saran-io/promptflow/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who help make PromptFoundry better
+- Thanks to all contributors who help make PromptFlow better
 - Inspired by the amazing AI developer tools community
 - Built with ❤️ for the future of AI-assisted development